Legendnoobe/Nodes-And-Connections/README.md

 It provides a strong foundation for building more advanced graph-based applications.

 Hello, my name is Salih efe Tosunbayraktar.
-I am a Computer Engineer Student and Im studying in Turkiye/Sivas/Cumhuriyet Univercity.
+I am a Computer Engineer Student and Im studying in Turkiye/Sivas/Cumhuriyet University.
 This Project i focused on object-oriented programming and data-driven systems.
 I designed a customizable node–connection architecture that supports hierarchical structures, visual connection mapping, and advanced data aggregation.